opendatasoft/ods-documentation-explore-api/source/includes/v2/_sources.md

 ## Opendatasoft source

-> Get a list of all public datasets on Opendatasoft's Data Network
+> Get a list of all public datasets on the Opendatasoft Data Network

 ```shell
 curl 'https://documentation-resources.opendatasoft.com/api/v2/opendatasoft/datasets'
 ```

-The Opendatasoft allows to search and work on all available public datasets from the Opendatasoft data network.
+The Opendatasoft source allows to search and work on all available public datasets from the Opendatasoft Data Network.

 <aside>
-The HTTP request below returns the same datasets as https//data.opendatasoft.com/api/v2/catalog.
+The following HTTP request returns the same datasets as https//data.opendatasoft.com/api/v2/catalog.
 </aside>

 ##### HTTP Request